battlecode/battlecode-server-2017/specs.md

     * You can now save match files outside of your home directory.
 * **1.1.2** (1/9/2014) - Small gameplay changes and client graphics update:
     * Fix bug: HQ can no longer attack during spawn delay. isActive() now will need to return true for the HQ to attack, and roundsUntilActive() now correctly reflects this.
+    * Only 1000 free bytecodes per round instead of 2000.
     * Spawn rate increased (the constant delay goes from 30 to 20).
     * Noise Tower changes: attack range goes down from 400 to 300, and attack action delay goes from 1 to 2.
     * Self destruct base damage moves from 30 to 40.
     * The road action delay bonus is now 0.5.
-    * PASTR no longer get exactly x milk from x cows.
-Now, x cows produces x^0.9 milk.
-TODO
+    * PASTR no longer get exactly x milk from x cows when x is too large, due to inefficiencies in milking large numbers of cows.
+See changes in the Milk section.
+In addition, overlapping PASTRs no longer share milk: the PASTR with the smallest ID wins it all.

 Appendices
 ------------